PhilMele/M1Project/README.md

 !Important mention for contact us section.

-`.top-image-blurred-square` and `.top-image-blurred-square-form`: I feel I could have done better here and probably merge both classes, as they look a bit redundant.
+There is a few redundancy, or at least areas where the code could be made more efficent: `.top-image-blurred-square` and `.top-image-blurred-square-form`: I feel I could have done better here and probably merge both classes, as they look a bit redundant.
 I only thought of using `fit-content` attribute for the blurred squared.
 Eventhough it has been in front of me the whole time.

 I made too many commit for the Readme file, mostly because I didnt know how to render it without pushing each iterations to github.
 I only found about `notion.so` at the end of the project, which I used for the tables.
 Will be using it moving forward from the begining.